Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 I’m a Registered Dietitian dedicated to helping you eliminate your PCOS symptoms with sustainable and realistic nutrition changes.

-This peanut butter avocado smoothie is made with avocado, peanut butter, banana, and spinach to give you a thick and creamy smoothie that you’ll definitely be adding to your routine smoothie rotation.
+This peanut butter avocado smoothie is made with healthy ingredients like avocado, peanut butter, banana, and spinach to give you a thick and creamy smoothie that you’ll definitely be adding to your routine smoothie rotation.

 Since it only takes 5 minutes to make, this tasty smoothie is perfect for a healthy breakfast on-the-go or even an afternoon snack.

-peanut butter avocado smoothie in a glass with a bowl of spinach, banana, open avocado, and bowl of peanut butter decoratively surrounding the smoothie glass
+peanut butter avocado smoothie in a glass with glass straw and ingredients surrounding it.

 Even if you are an avocado fan, you may be wondering: avocado and peanut butter…do those two things even go together?!
 To be honest, I wouldn’t have thought so but seriously, it’s so good!
 You just need to try it, I swear!